evans1112/bcitoolboxrmd/docs/modelfit/discfitting.rst

  **pcommon**: The prior probability that both sensory information can be attributed to one cause.

- **sigmaU**: The standard deviation of the Gaussian distribution of the likelihood for modality Up.
+ **sigma 1**: The standard deviation of the Gaussian distribution of the likelihood for modality 1.

- **sigmaD**: The standard deviation of the Gaussian distribution of the likelihood for modality Down.
+ **sigma 2**: The standard deviation of the Gaussian distribution of the likelihood for modality 2.

  **sigmap**: The standard deviation of the Gaussian distribution of the prior.

  **mup**: The mean of the Gaussian distribution of the prior.

- **sU**: A constant added to the mean of the Gaussian distribution for the likelihood for modality Up.
+ **s1**: A constant added to the mean of the Gaussian distribution for the likelihood for modality 1.

- **sD**: A constant added to the mean of the Gaussian distribution for the likelihood for modality Down.
+ **s2**: A constant added to the mean of the Gaussian distribution for the likelihood for modality 2.

 .. image:: parameters_interface.tif